fukansystem/fukansystem.github.io/index.md

 ## Fukan System Release Notes

-Fukan System version numbers are determinted by date, in Japan Standard Time (JST), at the time the release is built for the canarying test server.
+Fukan System version numbers are determined by date, in Japan Standard Time (JST), at the time the release is built for the canarying test server.

 ### 20181030 Major Updates